Milestone Guidelines and How to Propose a Milestone

 Section 4 -- Proposal and Evaluation Process

 Milestone proposals may be written and submitted through the Engineering & Technology History Wiki to be evaluated by the IEEE History Committee.
-A member or associate member of the IEEE History Committee shall be assigned as an advocate for each proposed milestone.
+A member or former member of the IEEE History Committee shall be assigned as an advocate for each proposed milestone.
 The advocate is available to guide the proposers in preparing the documentation supporting the authenticity of the proposed milestone.
 The IEEE History Committee is responsible for evaluating the proposed milestone, and if appropriate, recommending approval by the IEEE Board of Directors.

 Milestone proposer(s) are required to suggest four objective possible outside expert reviewers prior to submission of a milestone proposal.
 The proposer(s) shall submit the names of the proposed expert reviewers to the IEEE History Center staff Milestones Administrator ieee-history@ieee.org as part of the milestone proposal.
 The reviewers need not be current or past members of the IEEE History Committee.
 The proposers shall not contact the suggested reviewers.
 The proposer(s) shall also recommend the IEEE technical societies and technical councils within whose fields of interest the Milestone proposal resides.